There are three things you can do:

-Even though it is an informal meeting, you can still prepare for the meeting by writing down what you want to say.
-This can help you make sure you have said everything you want to say to your manager or employer.
+Even though it is an informal meeting, you can still prepare by writing down what you want to say.
+This can help you make sure you have said everything you intended to.

-If you need help with this, you could contact one of the organisations listed within the Further sources of information section or you could ask your trade union if you have one or a colleague or friend.
+If you need help with this, you could contact one of the organisations listed within the Further sources of information section or you could ask your trade union, a colleague or a friend.
 It may help to practise what you want to say.

 Tell the person you are meeting: